binarymax/bifrost/README.md

 Creates a local store synced with a remote RESTful resource.

 	@host       :: The hostname of the REST api
 	@resource   :: The RESTful resource endpoint
 	@key        :: The unique keyname field for each item kept in the store
+	@filter     :: An optional function to filter server side results on synch
+	@addFilter  :: An optional function to filter server side results on add response
+	@saveFilter :: An optional function to filter server side results on save response

 ### online